DmitriyShmaliuk/git-bump-cli/README.md

 # git-version-bum

-This package is tools for increase project version.
+This package is tools for increase projects version.

 ## Installing